-- Subject to obtaining a waiver from Little League, any player may re-enter the game once.
-(League Directors will inform managers if the waiver has been obtained). - When a team plays six defensive innings in a game, each player present at the beginning of the game shall play defensively for a minimum of three complete half innings and bat at least one time. - When a team plays less than six defensive innings in a game, each player present at the beginning of the game shall play defensively for a minimum of two complete half innings and bat at least once.
+- When a team plays six defensive innings in a game, each player present at the beginning of the game shall play defensively for a minimum of three complete half innings and bat at least one time. - When a team plays less than six defensive innings in a game, each player present at the beginning of the game shall play defensively for a minimum of two complete half innings and bat at least once.

-Notes for items 2 and 3 above:
+Notes for items 1 and 2 above:

-- a.
-Bat at least one (1) time" is defined as: A player enters the batter's box with no count and completes that time at bat by being retired, retired as a batter-runner or runner, scores, or the inning or game ends. - b.
-Minimum 1 at bat rule now means that during a player's first at bat, if he/she reaches base, you can't use a special pinch runner at any time. - There is no exception to this rule unless the game is shortened for any reason. - 4.
-Subject to obtaining a waiver from Little League, Section I.A.1 is superseded and each player present at the beginning of the game must play an entire inning defensively, at least every other inning of the game; regardless of the length of the game, and regardless of whether the player is in the batting lineup at the time of his or her defensive play.
+- Bat at least one (1) time" is defined as: A player enters the batter's box with no count and completes that time at bat by being retired, retired as a batter-runner or runner, scores, or the inning or game ends. - b.
+Minimum 1 at bat rule now means that during a player's first at bat, if he/she reaches base, you can't use a special pinch runner at any time. - There is no exception to this rule unless the game is shortened for any reason. - 3.
+Each player present at the beginning of the game must play an entire inning defensively, at least every other inning of the game; regardless of the length of the game, and regardless of whether the player is in the batting lineup at the time of his or her defensive play.
 Accordingly, a player's entry on defense does not require that he or she be inserted in the batting order, nor does a player's entry on defense require that the substituted player be removed from the batting lineup.
 The batting order is the traditional 9-player order regulated by Little League Rule 3.03, which requires that a player substituted for in the batting lineup may not reenter the batting lineup until his or her substitute in the batting lineup has batted at least once.